core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * Improved expression about when an RD needs to verify simple registration.

   The simple wording missed the authorization part, and did not emphasize that this is a per-deployment property.

+* Point out the non-atomic properties of paginated access.

 * Inconsistencies and extraneous quotings removed from examples.